-Expert panel says mistakes led to coronavirus pandemic, but stops short of holding countries, leaders to account
+Analysis | Expert panel says mistakes led to coronavirus pandemic, but stops short of holding countries, leaders to account

 Preventing the next pandemic

-The panel makes a number of what it describes as “bold” recommendations for the future, proposing updates to early-warning systems and greater power for the WHO.
-It also urges wealthy countries to do more, immediately, to close the vaccine gap.
+The panel makes what it describes as “bold” recommendations for the future, proposing updates to early-warning systems and greater power for the WHO.
+It also urges wealthy countries to do more, immediately, to close the vaccine access gap.

 Though many of the recommendations make good sense, the panelists scarcely engage with how these measures might come about, particularly at a time when, as they stress, multilateralism is under attack and faith in institutions remains low.